tshepang/blog/content/enjoying-helix-part-2.md

   and it's still not clear how things fit together...
   I have struggled too much to setup nice things like syntax highlighting and code completion.

-- Too many of themes are immature, such that I still haven't found one I could settle on.
+- Too many of the themes are immature, such that I still haven't found one I could settle on.

 [over 2 months]: @/enjoying-helix.md
 [things like exact matching]: https://github.com/helix-editor/helix/pull/5114
 [automatic saving of yanks]: https://github.com/helix-editor/helix/issues/5783
+[a part 3]: @/enjoying-helix-part-3.md